What is IBC Bunding - Containit Solutions

 What is IBC Bunding

 Bunding is a critical aspect of safe chemical storage in industrial and commercial environments.
-In Australia, the transportation, storage, and handling of dangerous goods are regulated by the Australian Dangerous Goods (ADG) Code, which is a set of guidelines that outlines the requirements for the safe transport and handling of hazardous materials.
-In this blog, we will discuss the importance of bunding intermediate bulk containers (IBCs) in accordance with Australian regulations.
-Importantly Australian Standards such as AS1940-2017 identify specific requirements around the specific chemical types that are involved, in the case of AS1940-2017 it deals with flammable and combustible materials
+In Australia, the transportation, storage and handling of dangerous goods are regulated by the Australian Dangerous Goods (ADG) Code, which is a set of guidelines that outlines the requirements for the safe transport and handling of hazardous materials.
+In this blog, we’ll explore the importance of bunding intermediate bulk containers (IBCs) to meet Australian regulatory requirements.
+Standards such as AS1940-2017 specify bunding guidelines based on the types of chemicals being stored.
+For more, explore our dangerous goods storage solutions.

 What is Bunding?

-Bunding is a containment system that is designed to prevent spills and leaks of hazardous materials.
-Bunding involves creating a secondary containment system around a primary storage vessel, such as an IBC.
-The bund can be made from a variety of materials, including concrete, steel, or plastic.
+Bunding is a containment system designed to prevent spills and leaks of hazardous materials.
+Bunding involves creating a secondary containment system around a primary storage vessel, such as an IBC bund.
+The bund can be made from a variety of materials, including concrete, steel or plastic.

 Why is Bunding Important for IBCs?

 Intermediate bulk containers (IBCs) are commonly used in industrial and commercial environments for the storage and transportation of hazardous materials.
-IBCs can hold up to 1,000 litres of liquid, making them a convenient and efficient option for the storage and transport of chemicals.
+What is an IBC?
+It is a container that can hold up to 1,000 litres of liquid, making it a convenient and efficient option for the storage and transport of chemicals.

 However, IBCs can also be a significant hazard if they are not properly contained.
 In the event of a spill or leak, hazardous materials can contaminate the environment, putting workers and the public at risk.

 This is why it is essential to bund IBCs in accordance with Australian regulations.
 The ADG Code requires that hazardous materials be stored in a way that prevents spills and leaks.
 This includes the use of appropriate containment systems, such as bunds.
-It is important that all appropriate regulations are reviewed to ensure IBC bunds are suitable for your circumstances.
+It is important that all appropriate IBC bunding requirements are reviewed to ensure IBC bunds are suitable for your circumstances.
+You can explore IBC bunding options designed for these needs.

 In addition to regulatory compliance, there are many other reasons why bunding IBCs is important.
 Here are just a few: